 All new development is required to quantify a project's GHG emissions and adopt feasible mitigation to reduce project emissions below a level of significance.
-A review standard of 3,000 metric tons of $CO_2e$ per year is used to identify and mitigate project emissions.
+A review standard of 3,000 metric tons of CO2e per year is used to identify and mitigate project emissions.

-As shown above in Table 2, the proposed project will generate less than 3,000 metric tons of $CO_2e$ per year.
+As shown above in Table 2, the proposed project will generate less than 3,000 metric tons of CO_2e per year.
 Therefore, the Project complies with the emissions reduction target in the County's GHG Plan as well as MDAQMD thresholds.
 Project impact would be less than significant.

 Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact IX.
-HAZARDS AND HAZARDOUS MATERIALS - Would the project: a) Create a significant hazard to the public or the environment through the routine transport, use, $\boxtimes$ b) or disposal of hazardous materials?
-Create a significant hazard to the public or the environment through reasonably foreseeable $\boxtimes$ upset and accident conditions involving the release of hazardous materials into the environment?

-- c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? - d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? - e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, will the project result in a safety hazard for people residing or working in the project area? - f) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? - g) Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires?
+HAZARDS AND HAZARDOUS MATERIALS - Would the project: a) Create a significant hazard to the public or the environment through the routine transport, use, \boxtimes b) or disposal of hazardous materials?
+Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the c) environment?
+Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of d) an existing or proposed school?
+Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as \boxtimes e) a result, would it create a significant hazard to the public or the environment?
+For a project located within an airport land use plan or, where such a plan has not been \boxtimes adopted, within two miles of a public airport or public use airport, will the project result in a safety hazard for people residing or working in the project area? f) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? g) Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires?
+S UBSTANTIATION: Phase I ESA Report, GS Ly on Consu Itants, Inc. : San Berr nardino a) Less than Significant Impact.
+The project would have a less than significant impact to the public or the environment through the routine transport, use, or disposal of hazardous materials.
+All such uses proposed on-site in the will be subject to permit and inspection by the Hazardous Materials Division of the County Fire Department and in some instances additional land use review.